masylum/readability/README.md

     implementation.
 -   _Performance_: For non-native runtimes, we rely in JSDOM to simulate native DOM APIs.
 JSDOM does a lot besides parsing HTML, and is pretty heavy and slow. **cheerio** instead is lightweight and fast.
-Overall, I've experienced that this fork performs 6-8x times faster and consumes a lot less memory than the original one.
+Overall, I've experienced that this port performs 6-8x times faster and consumes a lot less memory than the original one.
 You can even use [htmlparser2](https://github.com/fb55/htmlparser2) if you need more performance.
 -   _Compatibility_: In order to avoid using JSOM, you could use readability's [JSDOMParser](https://github.com/mozilla/readability/blob/main/JSDOMParser.js),